14 Things Over 90 Percent of Americans Actually Agree On

 We feel fair national elections are essential

 Elections are the bedrock of our democracy which is why 97 percent of Americans feel it’s important to make sure they are fairly run, open to all citizens, and honest.
-Do you know the real reason we always vote on the first Tuesday in November?

 We are (mostly) proud to be Americans